mohamedzakigithub/cryptofolio/README.md

 ## How to Use
 <hr/>
     <p>
         The user can simply sign in or create a new account, access to manage posts and get, add, update and delete their own posts which eventually updates the posts shown in the main page.
-The main page shows all the posts created by various users.
+The main page shows all the posts created by various users
     </p>
 <hr/>
 <br>